aviaryan/Ahk-Best-Practices/README.md

-# Ahk-Style-Guide
+# AutoHotkey Best Practices
-AutoHotkey style guide, maintained by the community.
+Good practices in AutoHotkey coding that will help avoid bugs and make your code more readable.
 This is currently a work in progress.
 Additions are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines.

 ## Table of Contents